 Nominal channel spacing for UE category NB1 and NB2 in stand-alone mode is 200 kHz.
 For in-band and guard-band cases the nominal channel spacing between two adjacent category NB1 or NB2 carriers is 180 kHz.

+5.7.1H Channel spacing for LTE based 5G terrestrial broadcast

+Nominal channel spacing between adjacent broadcast channels is defined as follows

+Nominal Channel spacing = PMCH bandwidth

+where PMCH bandwidth is the broadcast bandwidth for all broadcast carriers in the same geographical area is indicated by upper layer signaling pmch-Bandwidth in the MBSFN area (see TS 36.331 [7]).
+The requirements in this specification do not apply for heterogeneous broadcast bandwidths in the same geographical area.

 <<several sections skipped>>